axieum/minecord/README.md

 ### 😇 Presence

-[Presence](minecord-presence/README.md) is responsible for updating the bot presence in Discord to show more detailed statuses.
+This module is responsible for updating the bot presence in Discord to show more detailed statuses.

 * Built-in presence categories ready to use